superhero1/ffritz/MPD.md

 Shairport
 =========
 shairport will announce itself as "fFritz".
-It will output data to /var/tmp/shairport.fifo.
+It will output data to /var/tmp/shairport.fifo and has precedence over the MPD audio pipe.

 shairport can be manually started with the etc/run_shairport script.
 This script will also start usbplayd if required.